-With prices for air travel fluctuating so frequently, knowing when to buy and when to wait for a better deal to come along can be tricky.
-Fare predictor apps such as Hopper and Google Flights aim to take the guesswork out of “farecasting,” but can such tools accurately predict when airfares will soar and when they will plummet?
-And can these apps really help business travelers, whose needs are much different than those flying for leisure?
+With ticket prices for air travel fluctuating so frequently, knowing when to buy and when to wait for a better deal to come along can be tricky.
+Flight search engines such as Hopper and Google Flights aim to take the guesswork out of “price forecasting,” but can such tools accurately predict when airfares will soar and when there will be price drops?
+And can these price forecasting apps really help business travelers, whose needs are much different than those flying for leisure?

 Based on historical data

-From what Quek and Olson understand, many of these fare predictor app algorithms heavily rely on historical flight data to make their predictions.
-And that in and of itself is one of their biggest weaknesses, they say.
+From what Quek and Olson understand, many of these flight price predictor app algorithms heavily rely on historical flight data to make their predictions of cheap flights and ticket prices.
+And that is one of their biggest weaknesses, they say.

 When you make a prediction based on historical data, you are looking at what happened in the past and reacting to that.
 “That means you’re always trying to play catchup,” Quek says.
 “But the airlines are always a step ahead.”

-That’s because the airlines have invested a ton of money to develop very sophisticated systems that forecast future flight demand.
+That’s because budget airlines have invested a ton of money to develop very sophisticated systems that forecast future flight demand.

 “These are incredibly smart data models built by incredibly smart people,” Olson says.

-Because these systems alone “are not good enough to optimize prices,” Olson explains that carriers also employ a vast team of analysts who interpret on a day-to-day basis the information the systems are spitting out to anticipate what’s to come.
+Because these systems alone “are not good enough to optimize prices,” Olson explains that carriers also employ a vast team of analysts who interpret on a day-to-day basis the information the systems are producing to anticipate fluctuations when it comes to price drops and the cheapest flights.

 As Olson points out, these apps also are not a good fit for business travelers, who generally do not have the luxury of waiting and watching to see when prices may drop — they are in a “must go” situation and have to be in a specific location at a specific time.